-In preparation for concurrent and final reclamation, any on site timber would be salvaged and unmerchantable organic materials would be stripped and stockpiled in the area to be disturbed by material mining operations and use.
-Donlin Gold recognizes that a Timber Sale from the State of Alaska may be required for the clearing of salvageable timber on state land as applicable to each material site.
-Prior to initial growth media stripping for site development, if timber is on site, timber that is greater than 6 inches (>15 cm) in diameter at breast height would be cut and decked and otherwise available for use by Donlin Gold.
+In preparation for concurrent and final reclamation, any on site timber would be salvaged and unmerchantable organic materials would be stripped in the area to be disturbed by material mining operations and stockpiled.
+Although this site contains mainly open tundra with scattered brush and small trees Donlin Gold recognizes that a Timber Sale from the State of Alaska may be required for the clearing of salvageable timber on state land as applicable to each material site.
+Prior to initial growth media stripping for site development, if timber is on site, timber that is greater than 6 inches (>15 cm) in diameter at breast height would be cut and decked or otherwise available for use by Donlin Gold for reclamation purposes.
 All other plant material would be hydro-axed and incorporated as a soil amendment in the growth media.
 In some cases, this hydro-axed material may be stockpiled for later use as mulch.